semi-sensible-synth/triggerspace/README.md

   - 46 (Bb1) - open HH
 - We could either change velocity based on accent, or assign accent to other notes (eg ch3 accent = open HH)
 - (Other ideas: Set the note to be played via one of the CV inputs, or MIDI-IN)
-- (Crazier ideas: add a SAM2695 chip for GM MIDI out !
+- (Crazier ideas: add a SAM2695 or VS1053B chip for GM MIDI out !
 There seem to be NOS versions on AliExpress ....)